 Our worship and activities

 We worship together at 9:30 on Sundays.
 After worship and a short time of fellowship gather together again for Christian education in classes by age and interest.
-Every other Sunday evening, the junior and senior high youth gather for Spaghetti and Scripture.
-Men in the congregation get together once a month for breakfast; women gather to do projects together.
+On Sunday evenings, the junior and senior high youth gather for Spaghetti and Scripture.

 See also When you visit.